RadeonOpenCompute/ROCm_Documentation/Current_Release_Notes/Current-Release-Notes.rst

 This issue is under active investigation, and no workarounds are available currently.

-HIPRTC - FILE NOT FOUND ERROR
+hipRTC - File Not Found Error
 ==============================

 hipRTC may fail, and users may encounter the following error: